Visiting Arches National Park in April

 Navajo Arch along Devil’s Garden Trail

-Arches National Park hiking trails are enjoyable in April because when the sun is out, it’s not overly hot.
+Spring hiking at Arches National Park is enjoyable in April because when the sun is out, it’s not overly hot.
 This is quite different from summer when you’re sweating and worrying about heat exhaustion.

 It’s important to carry water bottles to stay hydrated, wear sunscreen and a sun hat!
 Most of the trails at Arches are fully exposed to the sun, which is perfect for your visit in April since you aren’t really worrying about finding shade!